borntofrappe/borntofrappe/README.md

 ## Roadmap

-- feature: include illustrations in the different pages

-- review: text introducing the website
+- update: incorporate changes in src folder

 - feature: syntax highlighting for code fences

 - feature: icons page showcasing the vector graphics designed for the website

-- update: include illustrations in pages